 Analyzing NGSQ articles with MGP Principles Study Group

 This is a monthly study group that will examine one National Genealogical Society Quarterly (NGSQ) journal article per month as posted on the website NGSQ Study Groups.
 We will study these articles with a focus on principles taught in Mastering Genealogical Proof (MGP) by Tom Jones.
 We will discuss topics on the genealogy standards, evidence analysis and correlation, writing, citations, and more.
-The cost is $50 for the year.
-For this price, you will get a monthly study group session for up to two hours with your peers, led Cyndi Ingle (of Cyndi’s List).
-You will receive the discussion questions at least two weeks prior to the online meeting.
+The cost is $75 for the year.
+For this price, you will get a monthly study group session for about one hour with your peers, led by Cyndi Ingle (of Cyndi’s List).
+You will receive the discussion questions about two weeks prior to the online meeting.
 There will also be a private Facebook Group for mid-month discussion.
-This Facebook group will be limited to study group participants only, no outside noise!
+This Facebook group will be limited to study group participants only, so no outside noise!

 Your commitment is to come prepared to discuss the questions (or simply show up and listen).
-I believe the benefit you will get out of a class is equal to the effort you put into it.
+We believe the benefit you will get out of a class is equal to the effort you put into it.

 Please Note: You must have access to these articles either by being a member of NGS or from your local library.
-You will also need to have a copy of Mastering Genealogical Proof.
-Due to copyright, I cannot provide copies to you.
+It is also highly recommended that you have a copy of Mastering Genealogical Proof.
+Due to copyright, we cannot provide copies of the articles to you.

-We will meet on Mondays at 2:30 pm Central (so make your time zone conversion).
+We will meet on Mondays at 1:00 pm Eastern (so make your time zone conversion).
 Usually it is the first Monday of the month but double check the schedule below.
 The current schedule will be as follows:

 - Jan 3 – Mary Kircher Roddy, CG, “Charles Olin and Charles Melville of Nebraska, Montana, California, Oregon, and Nevada: One Man or Two?”
 National Genealogical Society Quarterly 108 (December 2020): 277–295.